 “What if my purpose changes?”

 When you decide to do, or pursue something else in life, it is somehow related to what you did, or who you were before.
 This is because you take yourself and your experiences with you.
 These are the things that are the foundation of your calling in life.
 There is an underlying thread of experiences that culminates in soul purpose.
-An example: a man who started off as a real estate agent, then became a school teacher before going on to teach (online) what was always his passion: truth.
-What he did before, were stepping stones: he used the money he earned in real estate to support himself as he researched his area of interest; his teaching job allowed him to become proficient at educating people.
-He may have loved what he did in the past, but neither one of those pursuits were his true calling.
+An example: a woman who loses her partner to some mystery illness seeks to discover what the cause is and how to treat it.
+She establishes a foundation in order to raise the funds required for this research.
+Her previous experience in business and healthcare were invaluable when setting out to do this during her middle-aged years.
+She may have loved what she did before but that was not her true calling.
 Sometimes purpose doesn’t arrive until later in life when all of the knowledge, strength and experience is there to make it happen.

 “I thought what I was expected to do, was my purpose.”, or “I chose to do what was expected of me because it was easier.”